marios-code-path/demo-chat/chat-service-cassandra/README.md

             override val visible: Boolean
     ) : Message<T, String>

-This simple base-class contains the necessary metadata for each decendant class - thus we have a single key property, annotated with '@PrimaryKey' annotation.
+This simple base-class contains the necessary metadata for each descendant class - thus we have a single key property, annotated with '@PrimaryKey' annotation.
 I'll let the Java-Doc describe it's behaviour.

 PrimaryKey.java:
 	* Identifies the primary key field of the entity, which may be of a basic type or of a type that represents a composite